LBNL-ETA/ROAMS/docs/implementation.md

 ## Output Layer
 [back to top](#implementation)

 The "output layer" is supposed to be an abstraction of the task of generating human-readable (and/or machine usable) results based on what was computed in the processing layer.
 Currently, this is barely abstracted at all, and is entirely embodied in the last part of `perform_analysis()` of the `ROAMSModel` class, via the [generate_and_write_outputs](#generate_and_write_outputs) method.
+In some tabular outputs, confidence intervals are provided for value estimates.
+Their derivation is described in [representing uncertainty](#representing-uncertainty).

 ```mermaid
 graph LR;